 Pay Attention to Keywords More Than Aesthetics

 You are a graphic designer.
 You are playful and creative.
 You might want to show your talent and ingenuity in your resume too, so you might want to design your own template.
-Well, there is nothing wrong with this.
+Well, nothing is wrong with this, but we suggest you research a graphic designer cv example and notice the attention to detail in their example.
 You can easily do it and show your personality through your resume.

 However, it is important to note that you should pay attention more to the keywords you use than to aesthetics.
 There are some tools recruiters and companies use that help them sort through the resumes.
 And for yours to be selected, it needs to contain specific keywords.